satish23chandren/hello-world/README.md

 # hello-world
 Intro
-Hi Hello word, this satish from dubai, i am learning to use GitHub.
+Hi Hello word, this is satish from dubai, i am learning to use GitHub.
 Web develpement